Dylvn/pashmal-api/README.md

 - Copy .env.example to a .env file
 - Modify your new .env file
-- Create your own empty database base
+- Create your own empty database
 - Make a ```composer install```
 - Make a ```php artisan migrate --seed```
 - Make a ```php artisan serve --port=8080```